emanuelevivoli/CoMix-dataset/README.md

 The competition page is hosted together with the Robust Reading Competition, at [Comics Understanding](https://rrc.cvc.uab.es/?ch=31).

 For every question, please contact [ME](mailto:evivoli@cvc.uab.cat).

+## Acknowledgments
+Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page and [Academic project page template](https://github.com/eliahuhorwitz/Academic-project-page-template).